 The ICS Foundation facilitates the unemployed and low-skilled members of society to improve their status through digital education and in doing so reduce the digital divide.
 We promote the principle of world leading ICT competence certification.
 We raise awareness of the issues of data protection and privacy among citizens.

-To find a list of Benefit 4 traning locations, click here
+To find a list of Digital Skills for Citizens traning locations, click here

 If your organisation is interested in offering the training, email Ciara at email@example.com for more information.